Incognito mode won’t keep your browsing private. Do this instead

 Users will then use a second browser for all their web searching and random browsing.
 On this browser, a user will never log into any website–ever.
 They will never use this browser to personally identify themselves in any way, period.
 We’ll call this your “everyday” browser.

 By splitting up your web activity between two browsers, you’ll obtain the utmost privacy and anonymity possible without sacrificing convenience or the ease of use of the websites you need to log in to.
-That’s because the majority of your web usage will be done in your “everyday browser,” which, by never logging into any website, will make it extremely hard for data firms to identify you and track your activities–especially if you fit your “everyday” browser out with some hardcore privacy extensions.
+That’s because the majority of your web usage will be done in your “everyday” browser, which, by never logging into any website, will make it extremely hard for data firms to identify you and track your activities–especially if you fit your “everyday” browser out with some hardcore privacy extensions.
 You can go all out with your privacy settings on your “everyday browser”: Block all cookies, scripts, and trackers, and always use in it incognito mode.
 That’s because you won’t be logging into any sites that require cookies or scripts to be enabled to work.

 Related: How the tragic death of Do Not Track ruined the web for everyone